sipi58/ns8-firebird/README.md

 ## Install

-Installation via Software Center is not yet possible.
+Installation via Software Center:

+• Add the repository https://raw.githubusercontent.com/sipi58/ns8-nethforge/repomd/ns8/updates/ to the Software Repositories and reload the repositories.

+• Install the Firebird module from the Software Center

 To install the latest version using CLI: